-The activities carried out by the Committee during the FY 2023 include:-
+The activities carried out by the Committee during the FY 2024 include:-

-- (a) Reviewed the interim financial results, analyze trend of financial numbers, query on significant issues and indicators before recommending the same for the Board's approval. - (b) Reviewed the Annual Audited Financial Statements of the Group together with the External Auditors before recommending the same for the Board's approval. - (c) Reviewed the Audit Plan of Internal and External Auditors. - (d) Reviewed the related party transactions within the Group for compliance with Bursa Malaysia Securities Berhad Main Market Listing Requirements. - (e) Considered and recommended the audit fees payable to the Internal and External Auditors for the Board's approval. - (f) Reviewed the Internal Audit Reports, audit recommendations made, the Management's response to these recommendations and follow-up review reports.
-Where appropriate, the Committee has directed the Management to ratify or improve the current system based on the Internal Auditors' recommendation for improvement. - (g) Reviewed the adequacy of scope, function, resources and competency of the internal audit function and that it has the necessary authority to carry out its work.
+- (a) Reviewed the interim financial results, analyze trend of financial numbers, query on significant issues and indicators before recommending the same for the Board's approval. - (b) Reviewed the Annual Audited Financial Statements of the Group together with the External Auditors before recommending the same for the Board's approval. - (c) Reviewed the Audit Plan of Internal and External Auditors. - (d) Reviewed the related party transactions within the Group for compliance with Bursa Malaysia Securities Berhad Main Market Listing Requirements. - (e) Reviewed if any conflict of interest situation has arose, persist or may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of management integrity, and the measures taken to resolve, eliminate, or mitigate such conflicts. - (f) Considered and recommended the audit fees payable to the Internal and External Auditors for the Board's approval. - (g) Reviewed the Internal Audit Reports, audit recommendations made, the Management's response to these recommendations and follow-up review reports.
+Where appropriate, the Committee has directed the Management to ratify or improve the current system based on the Internal Auditors' recommendation for improvement. - (h) Reviewed the adequacy of scope, function, resources and competency of the internal audit function and that it has the necessary authority to carry out its work. - (i) Reviewed and approved the Audit Committee Report for the inclusion in the Company's Annual Report.